Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

 \subsection{Permutation equivariance}

 Particle data are often interpreted as a point cloud since there is no natural ordering on the vectors.
-For such problems it makes sense to use one of the permutation-invariant or equivariant architectures.
-One of the simplest approaches is called Deep Sets~\cite{ZaKoRaPoSS17}, which has been applied to jet tagging~\cite{EFN} and even heavy-flavor tagging~\cite{ATLAS:2020jip}.
-The fundamental fact used in deep sets is that any permutation-invariant continuous mapping of inputs $x_1,\ldots,x_N$ can be written in the form $\psi\left(\sum_i\varphi(x_i)\right)$, where $\psi$ and $\varphi$ can be approximated by neural networks.
+For such problems it makes sense to use a permutation-invariant or equivariant architecture.
+One of the simplest approaches is called \textit{Deep Sets}~\cite{ZaKoRaPoSS17}, which has been applied to jet tagging~\cite{EFN} and even heavy-flavor tagging~\cite{ATLAS:2020jip}.
+The fundamental fact used in Deep Sets is that any permutation-invariant continuous mapping of inputs $x_1,\ldots,x_N$ can be written in the form $\psi\left(\sum_i\varphi(x_i)\right)$, where $\psi$ and $\varphi$ can be approximated by neural networks.

 The main limitation of permutation-invariant architectures such as Deep Sets is the difficulty of training.
-Since aggregation (summation over the particle index) happens only once, the Deep Sets architecture can struggle with modeling complex higher-order interactions between the particles \cite{wagstaff22}.
-The network representing $\psi$ is forced to be a relatively wide fully connected network, which makes it difficult to train.
+Since aggregation (summation over the particle index) happens only once, the Deep Sets architecture can struggle with modeling complex higher-order interactions between the particles, as shown rigorously in ref.~\cite{wagstaff22}.
+The network representing $\psi$ is forced to be a relatively wide fully connected network, which presents difficulties in training.